Cesar Leal

 His musicological output involves scholarly (peer-reviewed) publications as well as interdisciplinary creative projects.
 He has presented scholarly papers in the U.S., Canada, Greece, Japan, Italy, France, England, Peru, Colombia, and Switzerland.
 In 2018, Leal was invited by Musikproduktion Hoeflich to join the project Repertoire Explorer Series, for which he produces introductory essays for new editions of works by Parisian composers of fin-de-siècle Paris such as Camille Saint-Saëns, Gabriel Pierné, and Camille Chevillard.

 In 2018, Leal collaborated with Greg Pond (visual artist), Banning Bouldin (choreographer), Jessica Usherwood (soprano), and Charles Stehno (computer programmer) in the interdisciplinary project Guncotton, which received the 2018 ArtPrize award.
-His scholarly contributions include “Écouter le Scandale et la Transgression: Les Modèles Révisionnistes de l’Histriographie Musicale Basés sur l’Étude Du Paysage Sonore” (Nîmes: Lucie Éditions, 2015), and “Sponsoring and Constructing Modernism: Jewish Patronage, Entrepreneurs, and Cultural Mediation in Paris during Fin-de-siècle” (forthcoming—Ad Parnasum).
-Currently Leal and recognized musicologist Diana Hallman are editing a collection of essays entitled “America in the French Imaginary.”

-Leal’s conducting activities also reflect his own research interests.
-In addition to conducting in academic settings, he has also led professional ensembles across the U.S., Panama, Colombia, France, Bulgaria, and the Ukraine.
 The program for his debut with the Panama National Symphony Orchestra in July 2014 featured works from the fin-de-siècle (1880-1913) that bridged European and Latin American musical traditions.
-He returned to Panama during the summer of 2019, this time, as director the Alfredo de Saint-Malo International Music Festival.
-His program included Berlioz’ Symphonie Fantastique and Gavilan’s Guaguancó.
+He returned to Panama during the summers of 2019 and 2023, this time, as director the Alfredo de Saint-Malo International Music Festival and the National Symphony Orchestra.
+His programs included Berlioz’ Symphonie Fantastique, Gavilan’s Guaguancó, and Tchaikovsky’s Violin Concerto (Eric Silberger, violin).

-As an adjudicator, Leal is often invited to be part of important national and regional competitions such as the Midwest Young Artists concerto competition (Chicago, IL), Jacqueline Avent concerto competition (Sewanee Summer Music Festival, TN), as well as the CSO youth orchestras (Chattanooga, TN) and the Tennessee Tech University (Cookeville, TN) concerto competitions.
+An advocate of young artists, Leal often teaches conducting workshops and acts as a guest conductor and clinician with youth orchestras in the U.S. and abroad.
+Since 2015, he has been teaching the conducting masterclass at the KIIS summer program in Salzburg.
+He has conducted several district and regional orchestras for ILMEA (Illinois Music Education Association), PMEA (Pennsylvania Music Education Association), and the BCPS (Baltimore County Public Schools..
+As an adjudicator, Leal is often invited to be part of important national and regional competitions such as the Midwest Young Artists concerto competition (Chicago, IL), Texas State University (Jacqueline Avent concerto competition (Sewanee Summer Music Festival), as well as the CSO youth orchestras (Chattanooga, TN) and the Tennessee Tech University (Cookeville, TN) concerto competitions.